jtesta/ssh-audit/README.md

 Guides to harden server & client configuration can be found here: [https://www.ssh-audit.com/hardening_guides.html](https://www.ssh-audit.com/hardening_guides.html)

 ## Pre-Built Packages
-Pre-built packages are available for Windows (see the releases page), on PyPI, Snap, and Homebrew.
+Pre-built packages are available for Windows (see the releases page), PyPI, Snap, and Docker.

 To install from PyPI:
 ```